joecorcoran/hideable/README.md

 Hideable is designed to work in a similar way to the `:dependent` option on associations too, if that's what you want.

     class Foo < ActiveRecord::Base
+      has_one :bar
       hideable :dependent => :hide
     end

+    class Bar < ActiveRecord::Base
+      belongs_to :foo
+      hideable
+    end

+All models that you wish to hide, including dependents, must be declared as `hideable`.

+    > foo.hide
+    > foo.bar.hidden? #=> true

 ## Why?